SDO will measure the irradiance of the Sun that produces the ionosphere. It will also measure the sources of that radiation and how they evolve.

 Large coronal mass ejection (CME) at 12:36 UT on 6 November 1997 as recorded by the LASCO C2 coronagraph on SOHO.

 A solar flare is a bright flash of X-rays seen during an energetic explosion in an active region of the Sun.
 It's usually seen as a large burst of X-rays, but may also have a coincident bright flash of white light.
 A flare lasts a matter of minutes but releases an immense amount of energy.
 During solar flares the Sun can be 1000 times brighter in X-rays than normal.
-Flare intensities are categorized by National Oceanic and Atmospheric Association's Space Environmental Center (NOAA SEC) based on the X-ray flux measured at Earth.
+Flare intensities are categorized by National Oceanic and Atmospheric Association's Space Weather Prediction Center (NOAA SWPC) based on the X-ray flux measured at Earth.
 Large X-ray flares can cause greatly enhanced levels of ionization of the Earth's ionosphere that can cause problems for radio communications as well as certain types of low-frequency navigation.

 In some cases solar flares and CMEs can generate high fluxes of extremely high energy particles called Solar Energetic Particles (SEPs).
 These charged particles consist mainly of protons and electrons.
 They are thought to be accelerated either by solar flares above the surface of the Sun or by their interaction with CMEs as the particles travel through the solar system.